 Capture One Pro/Express can be quite intimidating at first, especially if you are coming from using Adobe Lightroom.
 In this post (and video below) I hope to bridge this gap.

-You hopefully find that Capture One is actually more powerful, flexible and feature rich than Adobe Lightroom.
+You will hopefully find after reading this post and watching the video, that Capture One is actually more powerful, flexible and feature rich than Adobe Lightroom.
 And runs a lot faster (for me anyway), I know this topic has its many arguments.

 You have two options, watch the video or read the post below and jump to that section of the video directly